 The Caulfield Cup is one of Australia’s richest races and the most valuable one and a half mile handicap anywhere in the world.

-The Caulfield Cup is one of Australia’s richest races and the most valuable one and a half mile handicap anywhere in the world.
-It is traditionally held on the final day of the MRC Spring Carnival in October and is arguably the most significant trial for the Melbourne Cup.
+The Caulfield Cup Group 1 is one of Australia’s richest races and the most valuable one and a half mile handicap anywhere in the world. is traditionally held on the final day of the MRC Spring Carnival in October and is arguably the most significant trial for the Melbourne Cup.
 Two more races in the MRC Spring Carnival include the Caulfield Guineas Day and the Blue Sapphire Stakes Day.

 The prize money is A$3 million with the winner receiving an open invitation for the Flemington race.
 In 2017, the Melbourne Racing Club announced plans to turn the Caulfield Cup into a weight-for-age race as opposed to a handicap.
 The proposal is to attract top class runners from around the world with no penalty for the winner going on to the Melbourne Cup.